-Note: Unemployment has drastically increased since mid-March due to the COVID-19 global pandemic.
+Note: Unemployment has drastically increased starting in mid-March 2020 due to the COVID-19 global pandemic, although it has since begun to decrease.
 See "COVID-19" herein.

 LITIGATION

 In common with other school districts, the District from time to time receives notices of claim and is party to litigation.
 In the opinion of the attorney for the District, unless otherwise set forth herein and apart from matters provided for by applicable insurance coverage, there are no claims or action pending which, individually, or in the aggregate if determined against the District, would have an material adverse effect on the financial condition of the District.